 Prepare well and be successful first time.
 Until the next time.

 So you want to pass the CII’s AF1 exam first time?
 The good news is that this is a very doable AF exam as long as you prepare in the right way.
-And the stats bear this out – of the four ‘technical’ AF exams (AF1, 2, 4, 7), AF1 and 4 are statistically the easiest with a pass rate of 49% (the latest published results).
+And the stats bear this out – of the three ‘technical’ AF exams (AF1, 4, 7), AF1 is the hardest with a pass rate of just 43% (the latest published results).

 To see the full pass rates and how these have changed over the years, go to this page.